Why Should You Open Purchase Orders on NetSuite?

 Managing Approvals on NetSuite PO

-Most of those organizations have tried to allow their people to open a PO directly on NetSuite, but figured that this process is too technical, not to mention, sometimes confusing for the people involved.
+Most of these organizations have tried to allow their people to open a PO directly on NetSuite, but figured this process is too technical, not to mention, sometimes confusing for the people involved.

 Onboarding Vendors to NetSuite

 On top of opening POs, there is often no good process for requesting and creating a new vendor.
 As they grow and evolve, these companies need to onboard a lot of vendors, and are looking for an effective process for that – one that ensures a vendor is checked and verified before being added to NetSuite, and prevents duplication and onboarding unneeded vendors.

 These companies often set up a simple vendor request process in NetSuite, but even with this, most stakeholders are still not involved and can’t know which vendors are already onboarded with each subsidiary.
 The manual data entry and back and forth with the vendor is also a process our champion aims at automating.

 As a result of these challenges, more companies are researching the procurement space to find the right tool to accompany their brand new NetSuite PO module.